-The Business and Marketing Education Program at Murray State University is accredited by the National Council for Accreditation of Teacher Education (NCATE).
-In addition, MSU is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-The accreditation of the academic program assures students a high-quality education and greater opportunities in the employment market.
+The Business and Marketing Education bachelor's degree program at Murray State University is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+In addition, Murray State is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+The accreditation of the academic program assures students a high quality education and greater opportunities in the employment market.

-Career Outlook: The students majoring in Business and Marketing Education at Murray State University will be prepared for a career as a teacher at the middle or secondary school levels.
+Career Outlook: The students majoring in Business and Marketing Education at Murray State University will be prepared for a career as a teacher at the middle or secondary school level.
 Teaching positions increase in number each year.
-In fact, several geographic locations currently have a shortage of teachers; and a teacher shortage is projected nationwide for the future.
-With additional education and experiences, business educators are qualified for such positions as business managers, department chairs, or area coordinators of Centers for Career and Technical Education.
+In fact, several geographic locations currently have a shortage of teachers, and a teacher shortage is projected nationwide for the future.
+With additional education and experiences, business educators are qualified for such positions as business managers, department chairs, and area coordinators of centers for career and technical education.

 Family and Consumer Sciences Education

-The Family and Consumer Sciences Education Program is accredited by National Council for Accreditation of Teacher Education (NCATE) and the Kentucky Department of Education (KDE).
-A degree in Family and Consumer Sciences Education can provide a variety of career options with cooperative extension service, business, family resource centers, and schools.
-Family and Consumer Sciences Education includes teaching others about content areas of Family and Consumer Sciences, including Family Studies, Nutrition and Food Science, Textiles and Apparel Production and Analysis, Resource Management, Consumer Skills, and Living Environments.
-Graduates can teach in middle, secondary, or post-secondary classrooms, but there are also opportunities as educators or program directors with other family related agencies.
+The Family and Consumer Sciences Education bachelor's degree program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the Kentucky Department of Education (KDE).
+A degree in Family and Consumer Sciences Education can provide a variety of career options with cooperative extension services, businesses, family resource centers, and schools.
+Family and Consumer Sciences Education includes teaching others about content areas of family and consumer sciences, including family studies, nutrition and food science, textiles and apparel production and analysis, resource management, consumer skills, and living environments.
+Graduates can teach in middle, secondary, or post-secondary classrooms, but there are also opportunities as educators or program directors with other family-related agencies.

-Career Outlook: A career in Family and Consumer Sciences can provide a good income and will give you the satisfaction of helping others.
+Career Outlook: A career in family and consumer sciences can provide a good income and will give you the satisfaction of helping others.
 The primary responsibility of this profession is to help individuals and families solve daily living problems associated with their family, job, and other life roles.
-There is a shortage of Family and Consumer Sciences teachers in the state of Kentucky and in the nation.
-It is predicted that this shortage will exist for at least 10 years because of teacher retirements.
-Teachers and early childhood professionals will continue to be needed to ensure that children and youth are prepared for their futures as family members and professionals.
+There is a shortage of family and consumer sciences teachers in the state of Kentucky and in the nation.
+It is predicted that this shortage will exist for at least ten years because of teacher retirements.
+Teachers and early childhood professionals will continue to be needed to ensure that children and youth are prepared for their futures as family members and as professionals.